-- Only connect the devices with a mains cable to a socket with a protective ground (PE) and only use the installed mains cable for the power supply. - The mains switch disconnects the device from the power unit.
+- Operating personnel - 1.
+Only connect the device with a mains cable to a socket with a protective earth conductor (PE) and only use the installed mains cable for the power supply. - 2.
+The mains switch disconnects the device from the power unit.
 The mains switch must be easy to identify and access.